settlemint/docs/docs/blockchain-guides/1_Hyperledger-Besu/9_enterprise-ethereum-connect-external-network.md

 Unless there are a majority of validators running on the platform, you need to send votes on the externally running validator nodes to add the platform node as a validator.

+You can do this by executing:

+- For Hyperledger Besu: [qbft_proposeValidatorVote](https://besu.hyperledger.org/stable/private-networks/reference/api#qbft_proposeValidatorVote) on all your validator nodes.
-You can do this by executing [ibft_proposeValidatorVote](https://besu.hyperledger.org/stable/private-networks/reference/api#ibft_proposevalidatorvote) on all your validator nodes.
-You can find the enode address of the platform node in the 'Details' tab of the node under the 'Node Identity' section.
+- For Quorum: [istanbul_propose](https://docs.goquorum.consensys.io/reference/api-methods#istanbul_propose) on all your validator nodes.

+You can find the enode URL of the platform node in the 'Details' tab of the node under the 'Node Identity' section.
 Once the vote is reflected in the network, restart the node in the platform.
 The node will be added as a validator and will start proposing blocks.

 ## Removing a validator in the platform

-Similarily you can make a platform validator a non-validator by executing [ibft_proposeValidatorVote](https://besu.hyperledger.org/stable/private-networks/reference/api#ibft_proposevalidatorvote) with proposal "false" on every validator node.
+Similarily you can make a platform validator a non-validator by executing:

+- For Hyperledger Besu: [qbft_proposeValidatorVote](https://besu.hyperledger.org/stable/private-networks/reference/api#qbft_proposeValidatorVote) with proposal "false" on every validator node.
+- For Quorum: [istanbul_propose](https://docs.goquorum.consensys.io/reference/api-methods#istanbul_propose) with proposal "false" on every validator node.

 Once the vote is reflected in the network, restart the node in the platform.
 The node will be removed as a validator and will stop proposing blocks.